Indirect forces in disc-planet interaction: Torque on the disc and wave angular momentum

 \subsection{Divergence of the indirect torque as $R\to\infty$}

-We now address the origin of the divergence of the indirect torque density $\de T_\mathrm{id}/\de R$ as $R\to \infty$, which is clearly visible in Figure \ref{fig:dTdR}.
-In principle, the reason for this divergence is already obvious from equation (\ref{eq:dTdRid}): according to its definition, $\de T_\mathrm{id}/\de R$ is proportional to $R^2$, which drives the divergence in the first place.
+We now analyze more carefully the origin of the divergence of the indirect torque density $\de T_\mathrm{id}/\de R$ as $R\to \infty$, which is clearly visible in Figure \ref{fig:dTdR}; this analysis reinforces simple arguments offered in the end of Section \ref{sec:torque-disc}.
+In principle, the mathematical reason for this divergence is already obvious from equation (\ref{eq:dTdRid}): according to its definition, $\de T_\mathrm{id}/\de R$ is proportional to $R^2$, which drives the divergence in the first place.
 However, the actual asymptotic behavior of $\de T_\mathrm{id}/\de R$ also depends on the behavior of $\delta\Sigma(R)$, which is something that we can address now.

 Equation (\ref{eq:Tid1}) shows that the amplitude of $\de T_\mathrm{id}(R)/\de R$ oscillations depends on $R$ as $\propto R^2|\delta\tilde\Sigma_1(R)|$, i.e. it increases with $R$ as long as $|\delta\tilde\Sigma_1(R)|$ decays slower than $R^{-2}$.
 This is clearly the case in the examples shown in Figures \ref{fig:dTdR}c, \ref{fig:AM-lin}b, \ref{fig:AMF}b, since the oscillation amplitude grows in a divergent fashion as $R\to \infty$.
 In the linear regime, in the absence of dissipation, one can show \citep{R02,Miranda2020I} that far in the outer disc, where $\Omega\ll\Omegap$, \ba |\delta\tilde\Sigma_m(R)| \propto \left(\frac{\Sigma \Omegap}{R\cs^3}\right)^{1/2} , \ea for all $m$.
 Equations (\ref{eq:Tid1}) and (\ref{eq:lin-amp}) then imply that in a disc described by equation (\ref{eq:PLs}) the amplitude of $\de T_\mathrm{id}(R)/\de R$ oscillations should scale $\propto R^{(3/2)+(3q/4)-(p/2)}$.
 Thus, unless the surface density profile is very steep (i.e. $p$ is very high) the amplitude of $\de T_\mathrm{id}(R)/\de R$ will diverge as $R\to \infty$.